CrushieT/blood-plus/README.md

 * Designed request workflows covering **pending, approval, allocation, ready for release, release, rejection, and cancellation**.
 * Created blood inventory features with **status tracking, filtering, expiry monitoring, and availability summaries**.
 * Integrated **Cloudinary** for document storage and **Brevo** for email notifications.
-* Added **OCR-assisted processing** using OCR.Space and frontend OCR support for faster form and stock intake.
+* Added **OCR-assisted processing** using OCR.Space and OCR-assisted frontend review flow for faster form and stock intake.
 * Deployed and tested the system using **Railway** with MySQL.

 ---